Table of contents

 What is IT asset recovery?

-IT asset recovery is the process of retrieving, evaluating, and securely disposing of technology equipment that is no longer in active use.
-This includes devices like laptops, monitors, servers, and mobile hardware, as well as the sensitive data they contain.
+IT asset recovery is the structured process of retrieving, evaluating, and securely disposing of technology assets that are no longer in active use.
+These assets typically include laptops, desktops, servers, monitors, and mobile devices, along with the sensitive data they store.

-• Protect sensitive data through certified data erasure
+• Protect sensitive data using certified erasure methods with documented Certificates of Data Destruction (CoD)

 How to recover IT assets in 5 steps